mohse-n/L7N_EtherLab/Installation guides/Further Improvements to PREEMPT_RT.md

 ```bash
 cat /proc/interrupts
 ```
 should be 0 -or at least constant- for all entries corresponding the CPU 1.
-However, in my setup there has been two exceptions, namely "Local timer interrupt" (discussed above) and "Function call interrupt".
+However, in my setup there has been two exceptions, namely `Local timer interrupt` (discussed above) and `Function call interrupt`.
 The latter case is strange, as the number of instances increased for CPU 1 and stayed constant at 0 for CPU 0.
-"Function call interrupt" is seemingly an (Intel) architecture-specific interrupt, and there might not be much we can do about it.
+`Function call interrupt` is seemingly an (Intel) architecture-specific interrupt, and there might not be much we can do about it.
 ___
 **References**
 * [Red Hat: Interrupt and Process Binding](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux_for_real_time/7/html/tuning_guide/interrupt_and_process_binding)
 * [IRQBALANCE_BANNED_CPUS explained](https://fordodone.com/2015/04/30/irqbalance_banned_cpus-explained-and-working-on-ubuntu-14-04/)
 ### Set Various Kernel Parameters in /etc/sysctl.conf
-The sysctl command is used to modify kernel parameters at runtime. /etc/sysctl.conf is a text file containing sysctl values to be read in and set by sysct at boot time. ([Source](https://www.cyberciti.biz/faq/linux-kernel-etcsysctl-conf-security-hardening/))
+The sysctl command is used to modify kernel parameters at runtime. `/etc/sysctl.conf` is a text file containing sysctl values to be read in and set by sysct at boot time. ([Source](https://www.cyberciti.biz/faq/linux-kernel-etcsysctl-conf-security-hardening/))
 We set the value of the following parameters, as recommended by Red Hat.
-* kernel.hung_task_timeout_secs = 600: Sets timeout after a task is considered hanging to 600 seconds.
+* `kernel.hung_task_timeout_secs = 600`: Sets timeout after a task is considered hanging to 600 seconds.
-* kernel.nmi_watchdog = 0: Disables NMI's (non-maskabled interrupts) watchdog
+* `kernel.nmi_watchdog = 0`: Disables NMI's (non-maskabled interrupts) watchdog
-* kernel.sched_rt_runtime_us = 1000000: Disable real-time throttling.
+* `kernel.sched_rt_runtime_us = 1000000`: Disable real-time throttling.
 In other words, dedicate 100% of CPU time to the real-time tasks, until the finish or yield.
 This is OK as long as the RT task are running on isolated cores.
-* vm.stat_interval = 10: Increase the time interval between which vm (virtual memory) statistics are updated to 10 seconds.
+* `vm.stat_interval = 10`: Increase the time interval between which vm (virtual memory) statistics are updated to 10 seconds.
 The default is 1 second.
 ```bash
 nano /etc/sysctl.conf